MarcialRosales/task-demo/README.md

 public class TaskSampleApplication {
 ```

-That is all we need to do to run our task in SCDF.
+That is all we need to do to.
+Now let's see how we can launch it.

 ### Launch our task in Spring Cloud Data Flow